dagrate/classimbalance/readme.md

 # Class Imbalance Demo on load_breast_cancer

-Objective: show the impact on the feature importance of the class imbalance <br>
+**Objective**: show the impact of the class imbalance on the features importance  <br>

-Comment: Without Class Imbalance Correction and Slight Class Imbalance have similar feature importance albeit not identical and the roc auc score for both is close.
+**Comment**: Without Class Imbalance Correction and Slight Class Imbalance have similar feature importance albeit not identical and the roc auc score for both is close.
 Extreme class imbalance leads to significant different feature importance with a model that does not outperform a random guess (roc auc score = 0.5)

 ## Without Class Imbalance Correction